MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 You can also add a shebang to the script and make it executable, though that is not a common pattern.

-### Run with NPM
+### Run script with NPM

 You can run arbitrary code using `npm`.
 If you add a `package.json` file in your project (typical for Node projects), then you can add items to the `"scripts"` section.
+These can be any shell command, such as using Bash, Node or NPM to do a task.

 Then run them from the command line using one of the approaches below.